We know that goats eat a lot of green stuff, but most of their usual diet consists of grass, hay, leaves, silage, and stuff like that.

 Only give plain lettuce to your goats, or lettuce mixed in with other wholesome things that they can eat safely.
 No exceptions!

-Beware of Pesticide on Grocery-bought Lettuce
+Careful With Pesticide on Supermarket Lettuce

 You must be aware of the possible presence of pesticides on a grocery store-bought lettuce.